MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/desktop-matrix-visual.md

 When looking at total and subtotals, remember that those values are based on the underlying data, and not solely based on the visible values.

-## Using drill-down with the Matrix visual
+## Using drill down with the Matrix visual
-With the **Matrix** visual, you can do all sorts of interesting drill-down activities that weren't available before.
-This includes the ability to drill-down using rows, columns, and even into individual sections and cells.
-Let's take a look at how each of these work.
+With the **Matrix** visual, you can do all sorts of interesting drill down activities that weren't available before.
+This includes the ability to drill down using rows, columns, and even into individual sections and cells.
+Let's take a look at how each of these works.

-### Drill-down on row headers
+### Drill down on row headers
-In the **Visualizations** pane, when you add multiple fields to the **Rows** section of the **Fields** well, you enable drill-down on the rows of the matrix visual.
-This is similar to creating a hierarchy, which then allows you to drill-down (and then back up) through that hierarchy, and analyze the data at each level.
+In the **Visualizations** pane, when you add multiple fields to the **Rows** section of the **Fields** well, you enable drill down on the rows of the matrix visual.
+This is similar to creating a hierarchy, which then allows you to drill down (and then back up) through that hierarchy, and analyze the data at each level.

 In the following image, the **Rows** section contains *Category* and *SubCategory*, creating a grouping (or hierarchy) in the rows that we can drill through.